ClubNix/academy/README.md

 To setup the database, see the "Run" section.

+- Configure with the prod environment in mind the `config/prod.exs` and `config/prod.secret.exs` files.
-- Ensure all dependencies are here and compile everything:
+- Ensure that all dependencies are here, and compile everything:
 ```
 MIX_ENV=prod mix do deps.get, compile
 ```